Jump to section:

 - The post award team will notify the sponsor of the new termination date and repeat the supporting justification provided in the request letter.

-- If sponsor approval is required for the grant no cost extension, postaward will transmit the request to the sponsor.
+- If sponsor approval is required for the no cost extension, postaward will transmit the request to the sponsor.